CheloGE/MachineLearningProjects/RL-MountainCar-V0/README.md

 Important Note: To visualize all the links embedded in **proposal.pdf** and **project_report.pdf** please download the files.

-Note: This files were created in Latex
+Note: Report files were created in Latex

 ### Dependencies
 To run This project all dependencies are listed in [requirements.txt](../RL-MountainCar-V0/requirements.txt).
 Further installation steps for OpenAI's Gym environment can be found [Here](https://gym.openai.com/docs/)